opensearch-project/opensearch-cluster-cdk/README.md

 To interact with dashboards use port `8443`.
 Type `http://<load-balancer-url>:8443` in your browser.

-For security enabled cluster run `curl -X GET https://<load-balancer-url> -u 'admin:admin' --insecure` The security enabled dashboard is accessible using `http` on port `8443`
+For security enabled cluster run `curl -X GET https://<load-balancer-url> -u 'admin:<admin-password>' --insecure` The security enabled dashboard is accessible using `http` on port `8443`

 ### Restricting Server Access